anatoliifrolov/postgres-cxx-client/README.md

 Now it's time to talk about queries and how to access their results.
 As mentioned above the `exec()` method returns an object of type `Result`.
 Iterating over it will produce a `Row` instance on each iteration.
-The 'Row' in turn consists of a number of `Field`s accessible by their index or name.
+The `Row` in turn consists of a number of `Field`*s* accessible by their index or name.
 Finally you can read the value of the `Field` into a new variable or an existing one.
-That is a bit less verbose expressed in code:
+That is probably a bit less verbose expressed in code:
 ```cpp
 void result(Connection& conn) {
     for (auto const& row : conn.exec("SELECT 'foo' AS foo, 'bar' AS bar").valid()) {